Panevnyk/SwipeVC/Readme.md

 }
 ```

 For use tabBar, you should inject tabBar property.
-You can use SVCDefaultTabBar or SVCDefaultCollectionTabBar or your custom realization.
+You can use SVCTabBar or your custom realization.

 #### SVCTabBar example:
 ```swift